 Pinterest best practices

-Now, let’s take a look at some of Pinterest best practices:
+Now, let’s take a look at some Pinterest best practices:

 - Pin between 1-5 Pins per day.
-Pinning more used to be beneficial, however, Pinterest has made several changes to their algorithms and is now focusing more on high-quality and fresh content.
+Pinning more often used to be beneficial, however, Pinterest has made several changes to its algorithms and is now focusing more on high-quality and fresh content.

 - Try not to Pin the same Pin to the same Board more than once.
 This can be considered “duplicate content” and get your account blocked.

 - Use a scheduler.
 A scheduling tool will help you save time by automating the pinning process.

 - Always pin your Pins to the most relevant Board first.
 For example, if you have a Pin about weight loss for women and a Board titled “Weight Loss,” you should pin it there instead of another Board titled “Fitness.”

 - Speed up your website.
 Speeding up your website will help reduce your bounce rate, increase your conversions, and keep your visitors happy.
 This is extremely important because most of your Pinterest traffic will come from mobile devices, which might not always have the best connection.

 Measuring Pinterest results with Supermetrics

 Measuring the performance of your Pinterest strategy is crucial for your success with the platform.

 In fact, measuring performance is important for every aspect of growing your blog, whether it is measuring your email marketing efforts, engagement rate, or guest posting efforts.